 Everyone was slow to rise for breakfast but a little revitalized when they saw the offering of fresh fruit and BACON!!!
 So we are off to Universal Islands of Adventure.
 I prepped the kids with ways to get through the lines faster to make the most of their day.
 The group bought Express passes to ensure they would have the opportunity to ride every ride at least once quickly!
 I gave the kids challenges to find things on certain rides and told them a little background about the park.
 It was a great day - we headed to Margaritaville for dinner on City Walk.
 Great dinner but plenty of time to head back into the park to take in a little more fun!
 What an exhausting day - it will be quiet tonight!

-Day 3: Kennedy Space Centre and catch up with the students families
+Day 3: Kennedy Space Centre and catch up with the student's families

 Today we are headed to Kennedy Space Center.
 We were slightly delayed by brush fires which had several freeways closed.
 Our driver knew the best way around and got us there with minimal delay.
-First off to Atlantis - they loved presentation and the simulator.
-Next it's lunch with astronaut Mark Lee who went on four shuttle flights.
+First off to Atlantis - they loved the presentation and the simulator.
+Next, it's lunch with astronaut Mark Lee who went on four shuttle flights.
 Off to see the Apollo site and the launch pads.
 This was a very busy day and the kids were totally inspired!
 Tonight our dinner is at Macaroni's and it was great!
 Our server Jesse was the best!
 The food was wonderful and so was dessert.
 Now it's time for a little FB Live!!
 The students loved being able to say hello to their families!
 We headed back to the hotel with a little stop at the gift shop to buy all the essential Disney goodies.
-Good night - tomorrow is a very early day!
+Goodnight - tomorrow is a very early day!

-Day 4: KCS, Boggy creek and more awesome American food stops!
+Day 4: KCS, Boggy Creek and more awesome American food stops!

 We are headed back to Kennedy today - sort of.
 To the ATX center for their Space Explorers Adventure program.
 This program will be moving to the Kennedy Space Center later this year.
 This program tests their brains, ability and reasoning.
 Always a great program for these students.
-After the program we headed to lunch where everyone had their choice of Taco Bell, Wendy's and Burger King.
+After the program, we headed to lunch where everyone had their choice of Taco Bell, Wendy's and Burger King.
 I taught everyone the best way to eat a chocolate frosty from Wendy's - you spoon it out with your fries!!
 They made me proud!
 Now we are off to Boggy Creek.
 This adventure was sure not to disappoint - we saw a record number of gators today.
-After the airboat ride we sat and listened to 'Two Snakes Big Mountain' a Native American who told us about how they lived in tune with the land and nothing was wasted in their living.
+After the airboat ride, we sat and listened to 'Two Snakes Big Mountain' a Native American who told us about how they lived in tune with the land and nothing was wasted in their living.
 She was slightly upstaged by a SQUIRREL!
-They we headed over to the prop airboat for a great group shot!
+Then we headed over to the prop airboat for a great group shot!
 Now back into town for dinner at Chillis.
 Another great dinner - a classmate and family stopped in to see the group while we were there.

 Day 5: Epcot and Orlando Magic Game